 Viruses, Anxiety, and Finding Peace

-Chinese medicine calls viruses “Pernicious Evil Influences,” which sums it up pretty perfectly.
-They are all three of those things.
-But while viruses are nasty, the anxiety they generate is worse … much worse.
+Chinese medicine calls viruses “Pernicious Evil Influences.”
+But while viruses are nasty, the anxiety they generate is worse.

 No Regrets

-Before we zoom over Thanksgiving on our way to Christmas/New Years/Spring Break/Next Summer, I would like to pause to consider the most basic and greatest of gratitudes: that we have the privilege of being here at all.
+Before we zoom over Thanksgiving on our way to Christmas/New Years/Spring Break/Next Summer, I would like to pause to consider the most basic and greatest of gratitudes: the privilege of being here at all.

 Follow Your Bliss